 It’s a more sophisticated reading certainly, and allows for a great many more additional supportive examples, such as an open forum for the long-standing irritation at Dumbledore’s tactlessly public humiliation of the entire Slytherin House by awarding points to Harry and his friends at the last minute — actually at the leaving feast — at the end of PS/SS, rather than awarding them quietly the day after HRH had stormed the Labyrinth, and handing the Gryffs the House Cup through conventional channels.

 Of course, if he had done that, Gryffindor probably wouldn’t have taken the Cup after all.
-Either a Slytherin would have managed to earn his House some extra points or someone, probably Snape, would have managed to deduct one from Gryffindor, putting them behind again.
+Either a Slytherin would have managed to earn his House some extra points or someone, possibly, but not necessarily Snape, would have managed to deduct one from Gryffindor, putting them behind again.

 Or all-truthful, either.
 We were all being misled by the Harry filter again.